silviaCerby/gitbook/docs/support_and_use_cases/troubleshooting/troubleshooting-the-cerby-icon-for-the-inline-menu-is-not-displayed.md

 ---
-description: This article describes how to open the inline menu of the Cerby browser extension when the input fields of a login page are not identified.
+description: "This article describes how to open the inline menu of the Cerby browser extension when the input fields of a login page are not identified."
 intercom_id: 8350190
 ---